snowplow/documentation/docs/destinations/forwarding-events/snowbridge/configuration/transformations/testing/index.md

 `docker run snowplow/snowbridge:${versions.snowbridge}`
 }</CodeBlock>

 Since the default configuration for snowbridge is already `stdin` source and `stdout` target.
-So, to test sending data through with no transformations, (where `data.tsv` contains our test data) we can simply run:
+So, to test sending data through with no transformations, (where `data.tsv` contains our test data) we can run:

 <CodeBlock language="bash">{
 `cat data.tsv | docker run -i snowplow/snowbridge:${versions.snowbridge}`